SebastianDahlskog/SebastianDahlskog.github.io/about.markdown

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 * 🎓 2nd year game programmer at The Game Assembly Stockholm.
-* Specializing in graphics programming
+* 🔎 Specializing in graphics programming
 * 🎮 Love games, especially From Software and tac-shooters

 [jekyll-organization]: https://github.com/jekyll